lukejacksonn/hyperapp-wiki/What's-the-difference-between-effects-and-reducers?.md

 Effects may trigger other actions, which enables you to update the model asynchronously.

-Reducers are synchronous.
-Both reducers and effects are called actions.

 Here is a simplified picture of what happens when your application sends an action